 Dream of Steam

-This film was made for the last series of BBC’s Inside Out.
+This film was made for BBC’s Inside Out in 2016.

 It follows inventor Graham Waldren’s Zennor Phoenix biomass steam engine project and his quest to develop a sustainable source of power to power his off-grid lifestyle.